pulkitcode/react-select-good/README.md

 # Tools Used
 - React (Cross-platform web framework for building the front end)
 - MongoDB (To store and retrieve data)
+- Python (To scrape subjects data)
+- Selenium (To make a bot to scrape all the data)
+- Node.js (JavaScript runtime environment that executes JavaScript code outside a web browser)
+- Express

 # Contribute